This information applies to England, Scotland and Wales. For information on claiming DLA in Northern Ireland, go to the nidirect website.

 If you already have a claim for DLA, you can keep claiming this and will not have to apply for PIP.

-If you are making a new claim and are 65 or over, you may be able to claim Attendance Allowance.
+If you are making a new claim and have reached state pension age, you may be able to claim Attendance Allowance.

 DLA in Northern Ireland